 Well, then.
 So it was done.
 And that is what I will bring.

-It’s like sugar cookie meets macaroon.
+These coconut cookies are like a sugar cookie meets macaroons.
 You have a little crunch of sweetened coconut that gives way to a tender sugar cookie laced with more coconut.
 Let’s just say my coconut-lovin’ daughter was coco-nuts about them.
 (I was, too).

-As I went through the other holiday printables, I couldn’t resist but use some of themm to surprise my children with a hot cocoa bar when they came home from school.
-Now that I have it all ready, I just have host a swap of my own!
+As I went through the other holiday printables, I couldn’t resist but use some of them to surprise my children with a hot cocoa bar when they came home from school.
+Now that I have it all ready, I just have to host a swap of my own!

 All you need now are some Coconut Cookies!

 This holiday season, let loved ones know how much you care.
 Use your favorite photos to create something personalized and unique for everyone on your list.
-Make it memorable.
-Make it meaningful.
+Make it memorable, make it meaningful.
 Make it matter.
-Go to hp.com/holiday for inspiration and ideas.”
+Go to printables.hp.com for inspiration and ideas.

 Disclosure: Compensation was provided by HP via Glam Media.
 The opinions expressed herein are those of the author and are not indicative of the opinions or positions of HP.